 Public House at Luxor

 If you are looking for a casual option, Public House at Luxor Las Vegas has a finger food buffet for $55.
 To guarantee a seat, you can upgrade to $155, which also includes cocktails and domestic drafts.
 If you’re on the south end of the Strip, this is also a convenient location which is easy to access.

 Planet Hollywood & Miracle Mile Shops

 Planet Hollywood and the Miracle Mile Shops offer so many different venues for watching the game.
-Only a few minutes walk from the Bally’s/Paris monorail station, here are some options to catch the big game:
+Only a few minutes walk from the Horseshoe/Paris Station, here are some options to catch the big game: